 * * *

-As noted, there are some good things that Diggins feels strongly about.
+As noted, there are some good things that Diggins feels strongly about, such as hard work and teammates and dancing and Taylor Swift.
 But as a work of literature, the bad things frankly tend to make for more interesting reading.
 There is a set piece about traveling through middle-of-nowhere Russia in the dead of night, for example, that is finely rendered and darkly hilarious.
 There are descriptions about Diggins’s experiences in Sochi, both in 2013 and again for the Olympics, that are interesting and insightful.
 There is an unflinching portrayal of the aftermath of a rollerski crash that is painfully vivid, and a description of training with food poisoning that made me cringe, then laugh out loud.
-These all make for great reading; Diggins is a fine storyteller.
+These all make for great reading; Diggins is capable of being a fine storyteller.

 At the same time, it is telling to survey some of the things that are bad, in Diggins’s worldview.
 Doping is bad, but gets only a couple of sentences in a 276-page book.
 Climate change is also bad, but gets only a few paragraphs, scattered throughout the work.
-“President number forty-five” is very bad, but only in passing, and mostly serves to prompt a memorable (and hilarious) story about her experience breaking down in tears upon meeting the Obamas during her post-Sochi White House visit.
+“President number forty-five” – she can’t even say his name – is very bad, but only in passing, and mostly serves to prompt a memorable (and hilarious) story about her experience breaking down in tears upon meeting the Obamas during her post-Sochi White House visit.
 (This latter episode also provides the memorable phrase, in reference to Diggins’s official White House visit uniform, “Spanx cummerbund.”
 You’re welcome.)